 Dental Health And The Coronavirus

 -Maintain Regular Dental Hygiene At Home.
 Doubly important now to keep our immune systems working properly and keep oral bacteria at bay.
-Periodontal disease causes an immune response in our bodies due to reaction with bacteria and plaque.
+Periodontal disease causes an immune response in our bodies due to reaction with bacteria and dental plaque.
 This will weaken our immune response but will also affect the cardiovascular system which can delay healing.
 This should include brushing, flossing, tongue scraping, along with listerine rinsing.
 Following completion of your at home regimen, wipe down the sink and faucet with bleach wipes to ensure you do not pass anything along to family members.

 – Call Your Dentist If You Have Symptoms Of The Coronavirus.
 With our healthcare system overloaded, your dentist can be an educated person to discuss what may or may not be going on with your health.
 For many, first signs of any symptoms and they may panic.
 Main coronavirus symptoms include fever, difficulty breathing, and a dry cough.
 Be aware of the differences between influenza and even seasonal allergies.
 Generally a fever above 101 is cause for concern for coronavirus.